 The Ohio Water Resources Center is the federally authorized and state-designated Water Resources Research Institute for the State of Ohio.
-Our mission is to enable and conduct state-relevant water-related research; foster collaboration among academic investigators, governmental bodies and water professionals; trains the next generation of water scientists and educates the public on water resources issues in Ohio.
+Our mission is to enable and conduct state-relevant water-related research; foster collaboration among academic investigators, governmental bodies and water professionals; train the next generation of water scientists; and educate the public on water resources issues in Ohio.
 With evidence-based scientific information, we form links between water researchers and those who manage and use water.

 About the Center

-As a Water Resources research Institute, the Ohio Water Resources Center (WRC) is the federally-authorized and state-designated Water Resources Research Institute for the State of Ohio.
-Over the past decade, we have provided research funding for over 50 water related projects.
-The impact of the Ohio WRC spans the entire State, funding and managing research projects at many Ohio universities.
-These funds, although small in scope, provide critical support needed to seed innovative research ideas and provide crucial education for undergraduate, master’s, and PhD student researchers.
+Part of National Institutes for Water Resources, the Ohio Water Resources Center is the federally authorized and state-designated Water Resources Research Institute for the State of Ohio.
+Over the past decade, we have provided research funding for over 50 water-related projects.
+The impact of the Ohio WRC spans the entire state, funding and supporting research projects at many Ohio universities.
+These funds, although small in scope, provide critical support needed to seed innovative research ideas and provide crucial education for undergraduate, masters, and PhD student researchers.
 Thus, within the State of Ohio, the Ohio WRC has a unique and important role to foster the development of water resources expertise.
 The majority of students supported by the Ohio WRC continue on in water-related fields.

 Pursuant to the Water Resources Research Act of 1964, the Ohio Water Resources Center (WRC) is the federally-authorized and state-designated Water Resources Research Institute (WRRI) for the State of Ohio.
 The Ohio WRC was originally established in 1959 as part of the Engineering Experiment Station, at OSU’s College of Engineering, and conducted an extensive program of research on water and wastewater treatment processes.
 In 1964, the Water Resources Center at The Ohio State University was designated as the proposed Ohio Water Resources Research Iinstitute by Governor James A. Rhodes.
 This designation was approved at the federal level March 9, 1965, when the Ohio Water Resources Center became one of fourteen institutes throughout the nation to receive the initial federal allotment for water resources research under the Water Resources Research Act.
-Currently, there are 54 WRRI nationwide-one in each state, in addition to District of Columbia, Guam and the Federated States of Micronesia, Puerto Rico, and the Virgin Islands.
-At OSU, the Ohio WRC continues to be administered through the College of Engineering and has maintained a tradition of placing special emphasis on encouraging and supporting research in the area of physical, chemical and biological treatment processes for water and wastewater.
+Currently, there are 54 WRRI nationwide-one in each state, in addition to the District of Columbia, Guam and the Federated States of Micronesia, Puerto Rico, and the Virgin Islands.
+At Ohio State, the Ohio WRC continues to be administered through the College of Engineering and has maintained a tradition of placing special emphasis on encouraging and supporting research in the area of physical, chemical and biological treatment processes for water and wastewater.